OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 ## Create Native CHX Address

 **NOTE: These instructions correspond to the version of the wallet which will be deployed in last week of May 2019.
-Current version of the wallet doesn't support this workflow.**
+Current version of the wallet doesn't support this workflow.
+Please do not start the swap process until new version of the Own wallet is available.**

 To create a native CHX address, follow these steps:

 - Go to [Own wallet](https://wallet.weown.com).
 - Click on "Create wallet" menu item (on the left side).
-- Store your mnemonic safely.
+- Store your mnemonic (list of words) safely - **without mnemonic words you will not be able to restore your wallet** if you ever need to.
 - Enter password to encrypt your keystore file.
 - Click on the "Create wallet" button.
 - Save your keystore file in safe location.